 We would rather accept the fact that you will not always be able to find every coco product on the shelves.
 Because we know that our customers appreciate that nature cannot simply be expanded at will.

 The cultivation of organic coconut palms is very natural.
 They grow as nature intended.
 No greenhouses, no fertiliser.
 No GMO.
 All organic.
 Pure taste.
 And the raw material recovery process is also no secret.
 Nut open – juice out.
 The coconut farmers harvest the coconuts and take them to our partner businesses in the country in which they were grown.
 There, the young nuts are opened and the fresh coconut juice is immediately filtered, gently pasteurized and flash-frozen.
 As fresh juice, not concentrated.
-Dr Antonio Martins coco is an honest product: the liquid contained in the young coconut, as unadulterated as possible.
+Dr Antonio Martins coco juice is an honest product: the liquid contained in the young coconut, as unadulterated as possible.

 Coconuts do not grow at our latitudes.
 A long transport route is therefore unavoidable.
 But right from the outset, Dr Antonio Martins has aimed to keep the negative impact of our actions in the production and sale of coco products as low as possible.